-It is advisable to dwell on the last point. in order to count states of consciousness, we have Homogeneous to represent them symbolically in space. time as the is it not likely that this symbolical repremedium in which conwhich con-scious states sentation will alter the normal conform discrete ditions of inner perception?
-Let us series.
-This time is norecall what we said a short time ago thing but space, and pure duration about the intensity of certain psychic is something states.
-Representative sensation, looked different. at in itself, is pure quality; but, seen through the medium of extensity, this quality becomes in a certain sense quantity, and is called intensity.
-In the same way, our projection of our psychic states into space in order to form a discrete multiplicity is likely to influence these states themselves and to give them in reflective consciousness a new form, which immediate perception did not attribute to them.
+It is advisable to dwell on the last point.
+If, in order to count states of consciousness, we have to represent them symbolically in space, is it not likely that this symbolical representation will alter the normal conditions of inner perception?
+Let us recall what we said a short time ago about the intensity of certain psychic states.
+Representative sensation, looked at in itself, is pure quality; but, seen through the medium of extensity, this quality becomes in a certain sense quantity, and is called intensity.
+In the same way, our projection of our psychic states into space in order to form a discrete multiplicity is likely to influence these states themselves and to give something them in reflective consciousness a new form, which immediate perception did not attribute to them.
 Now, let us notice that when we speak of time, we generally think of a homogeneous medium in which our conscious states are ranged alongside one another as in space, so as to form a discrete multiplicity.
 Would not time, thus understood, be to the multiplicity of our psychic states what intensity is to certain of them, -a sign, a symbol, absolutely distinct from true duration?
 Let us ask consciousness to isolate itself from the external world, and, by a vigorous effort of abstraction, to become itself again.
+We

-We shall then put this question to it: does the multiplicity of our conscious states bear the slightest resemblance to the multiplicity of the units of a number?
+(91) shall then put this question to it: does the multiplicity of our conscious states bear the slightest resemblance to the multiplicity of the units of a number?
 Has true duration anything to do with space?
 Certainly, our analysis of the idea of number could not but make us doubt this analogy, to say no more.
 For if time, as the reflective consciousness represents it, is a medium in which our conscious states form a discrete series so as to admit of being counted, and if on the other hand our conception of number ends in spreading out in space everything which can be directly counted, it is to be presumed that time, understood in the sense of a medium in which we make distinctions and count, is nothing but space.
 That which goes to confirm this opinion is that we are compelled to borrow from space the images by which we describe what the reflective consciousness feels about time and even about succession; it follows that pure duration must be something different.
 Such are the questions which we have been led to ask by the very analysis of the notion of discrete multiplicity.
 But we cannot throw any light upon them except by a direct study of the ideas of space and time in their mutual relations.